• Join our community

 03 Mar 2025

 Dr Edgar Tay and Dr Abdul Razakjr Bin Omar, cardiologists at Mount Elizabeth Hospital, recently shared the journey of a 49-year-old female patient who had been living with PAH for over a decade.
 In recent months, her symptoms worsened, limiting treatment options and affecting her daily activities.
-Following the administration of Sotatercept, she experienced measurable benefits, including increased oxygen levels, reduced breathlessness, and more effective tolerance for travel.
+Following the administration of Sotatercept, she experienced measurable benefits, including increased oxygen levels, reduced breathlessness, and more tolerance for travel.

 Related Stories